Keys

 Cryppo

-The final element of our key services is Cryppo, a library available in different languages, designed to facilitate the encryption and decryption of data.
+The final element of our key service is Cryppo, a library available in different programming languages, designed to facilitate the encryption and decryption of data.
 More than just a tool for data protection, Cryppo is also a crucial ally in maintaining data consistency.

-Cryppo's main role is to ensure that data, when encrypted and decrypted, adheres to the format expected by the Vault.
-By standardizing the data structure, Cryppo ensures that all information is stored uniformly, enhancing the reliability and accessibility of the data.
+Cryppo's main role is to ensure that data, when encrypted and decrypted, adheres to the format expected by the SVX Vault.
+By standardising the data structure, Cryppo ensures that all information is stored uniformly, enhancing the reliability and accessibility of the data.

 Last updated